ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 # {{ cookiecutter.project_name }}!

-## Task Organization
+## Task organization

 This is a template for running python tasks using [python-task-queue](https://github.com/seung-lab/python-task-queue).
 Task-queue is built around splitting up `tasks` that queue up a list of parameters defining work to be done and `workers` that listen to this queue and execute the tasks.
 The workers can be run on a local machine, in a docker image, or in a cloud service like Google Cloud Platform.
 This package is designed in particular to work with GCP, and has templates and scripts to help you Dockerize your worker and deploy it to a GKE cluster.

-Please set any blank environment variables in the `.env` file.
+Please set any blank environment variables in the `config/task.env` file.

-## Getting Started
+## Using this template

 The organization of this project is structured in a particular way to work with `python-task-queue` with minimal fuss using [`uv`](https://docs.astral.sh/uv/) and [`poe`](https://poethepoet.natn.io/index.html).